-One of the biggest frustrations web users face is waiting for a page to load (ain’t nobody got time for that!).
+One of the biggest frustrations web users face is waiting for a page to load.
 With so many alternative sites available at their fingertips, online shoppers don’t have the patience to suffer slow websites.
-Today’s digital world moves fast, and your website should too.
+Today’s digital world moves fast, and your site should too.

 If your pages don’t load like lightning, users move on and you lose the opportunity to convert clicks into sales.
 In fact, according to top web influencer Neil Patel, 47% of consumers expect pages to load in two seconds or less.
 Every second counts – 40% of visitors will abandon a page that takes over three seconds to display.